iotku/ffmpeg-livestream-twitch/README.md

 ### Video
 Video is currently very basic and unflexable, I can select a window in order to capture a specific area of my desktop, however after it is set it can not be modified nor does it follow changing window position.

-My Dazzle is cropped and deinterlaced, however the yandif interlacing seems to be not perfect for N64 material and sometimes the color seems to get desynced with the rest of the image.

-TODO: Figure out how to properly use overlay so I can have splits + a video source, espcially for Dazzle